DouglasKings/Cash-Flow/README.md

 # Cash Flow
- Cash Flow made by an NGO
+ Create a C Program that will be used to calculate the Cash Flow made by an NGO:
+Cash Flow = (Cash Inflows - Cash Outflows)
+Cash Outflows = (Rent + Salaries + Wages + Licences + Transport)
+Cash Inflows = Donations + Contributions